Gab0/newsfilter/README.md

 Newsfilter is a highly experimental piece of software is and I'm working on it.
 Ideas are appreciated.

 Good luck on enjoying this :x

+Todo:

+newsfilter.py gathers tweets from Twitter and proccess them into a big string, and prints it for scroller to read.
+Working on scripts that gets message from other sources.